pk-cloudy/praveenkankatala/Role_Assignment.md

 ### Terraform Steps

 - **Outer loop:**
+- for service, roles in var.role_mappings :
+  Terraform goes through each entry in the map one by one.
   - Iteration 1:
     `service = "postgresql"`
     `roles = ["Cognitive Services OpenAI User", "Log Analytics Reader"]`